nextcloud/documentation/admin_manual/configuration/configuring_big_file_upload.rst

 Other recommendable preconditions:
 ----------------------------------

-* Make sure, that the latest version of php (at least 5.4.9) is installed
+* Make sure, that the latest version of PHP (at least 5.4.9) is installed
 * Disable user quota.
 This means: set the user quota of the account, you are currently logged in, to "unlimited".
 This is important, because you possibly could not watch otherwise, whether the desired changes take effect.